An Efficient Iterative Least Squares Algorithm for Large-dimensional Matrix Factor Model via Random Projection: Introduction

 The rest of the article is organized as follows.
 In Section 2, we introduce the factor estimation method via two-directional diversified projections.
 We derive the consistency of the vectorized factor space even when the factor numbers are over-estimated.
 In Section 3, we propose the iterative least squares estimators for the loading spaces and derive the convergence rates of the estimators at any $s$-th step iteration.
+We also present the consistency of our model selection criterion.
 In Section 4, we conduct thorough numerical studies to illustrate the advantages of the proposed methods over the state-of-the-art methods.
 In Section 5, we analyze a financial dataset and a multinational macroeconomic indices dataset to illustrate the empirical usefulness of the proposed methods.
 We discuss possible future research directions and conclude the paper in Section 6.
 The proofs of the main theorems and additional details are collected in the supplementary materials.